Laughter doesn’t only benefit us socially, but mentally and physically as well.

 Laugh At Adversary

-So many people fall into a fit of rage when they experience a setback, and in some sense it’s perfectly understandable, but then you need to be able to laugh because quite often stressing out won’t fix the problem.
+So many people fall into a fit of rage when they experience a setback, and in some sense it’s perfectly understandable, but then you need to be able to laugh at your mistakes and misfortunes because quite often stressing out won’t fix the problem, and definitely won’t be any good for your health!.
 Only a few days ago, I managed to get kitchen cleaner (with bleach) on a favourite navy top of mine.
 I didn’t realise until far too late, and when I did, I had brick red splatter marks on the waist of my beloved t-shirt.

 “Oh well, it’s the new in thing for 2020, what do you think?”
 I joked.